 There are a handful of women in public who want women to be held to the same levels of accountability and rationality that men are.
 They don’t buy into the SJW worldview.
 They are just… rare.
 But a lot of other women think that women can’t be trusted to make their own sexual decisions.
 Feminists want to treat women like children.
 Sometimes I think, “Maybe feminists are right, given the female propensity to rewrite the past to fit present circumstances.”
 There is an epidemic of reframing consensual encounters as non-consensual, like that chick.

 Holly Madison Reveals The Hell That Is Playboy Mansion Life.
-Now, I don’t doubt that life in the Playboy Mansion was torpid and boring for the girls (how could it not be?).
+Now, I don’t doubt that life in the Playboy Mansion was torpid and boring for the girls (how could it not be, with so little dick available and so little growth possible?).
 But Holly Madison got fame and a place on TV and rescued from her own inept life choices by nothing more than her beauty.
 After the fact, she’s pissed off about it and doubts her own ability to consent.
 She thinks she can’t be responsible for her own decisions… just like the former intern.

 What women will think if men start taking them at their word?
 That women can’t be trusted to be consistent in their own decisions?

 There are of course women who criticize the fainting-damsel mindset… the Red Scare girls do it in this podcast, where they talk about the power play at work and the displacement of desire by girls on to men.
+Camille Paglia demands accountability and responsibility in women, and she understands that many women have regressed into a childlike state of fantasy good and evil, and they show a longing for a patriarchal figure to take care of them.
+But without fathers or husbands, they are lost, and don’t understand themselves or masculinity.
 We’re in the midst of a new Salem Witch Hunt, in which hysterical girls can’t handle their own sexuality or admit to their own sexual agency.
 Years ago, women fought for the idea of sexual autonomy… now women fight to get rid of sexual autonomy and for the claim to be victims.